 The Lasallian Outreach Collaborative (L.O.Co.) is a weekly community service organization which partners with local community-based organizations in the Bronx, and greater NYC area.

 Students involved in L.O.Co. participate in ongoing, sustainable, weekly service work throughout the year with various local community organizations, working to create lasting social change by responding to the expressed needs of our community partners (see full list below).

 All current Manhattan College students are encourage to participate in the program.
-To get started, you should make an appointment with the Coordinator of Community Partnerships & Service to fill out the necessary paperwork, learn about transportation options, and get connected with other current student volunteers!
+In order to learn more about the volunteer placements and to make an appointment to get started check out this document.
+You will meet with the Coordinator of Social Action who will help you to complete the necessary paperwork, learn about transportation options, and get connected with other current student volunteers.

 Manhattan College continues to build mutually-beneficial partnerships with local community-based organizations.
 Our students involved in the Lasallian Outreach Collaborative (LOCo) work with these partners in a variety of volunteer roles.

 Altagracia Faith & Justice Works

 Altagracia Faith and Justice Works empowers lay leaders to put their faith into action and promote social justice through faith formation, leadership development, service and advocacy opportunities to effect concrete local change in Northern Manhattan.
 Volunteers with Altagracia support various programming and advocacy efforts.

 Ariva's free income tax preparation program is an IRS-certified and supervised program offering high quality tax services to low-income New Yorkers.
 Volunteers at ARIVA receive free training and then put their skills to use helping with income tax preparation for low-income New Yorkers.